 Recently we took a trip to the Effie Yeaw Nature Preserve in Carmichael to do a photo shoot for their new website we created.
-We had a great experience and wanted to share some photography tips that not only help create a great website but that can be beneficial for all of your Digital Marketing.
+We had a great experience and wanted to share some photography tips that not only help create a great website but that can be beneficial for all of your User Experience.

 Not only will quality photos increase the appeal of your site but adding photos of your business helps with customer conversation.
 Let’s take a look at how you can use this to your advantage.